OctopusDeploy/blog/blog/2020-01/deploying-java-with-mysql/index.md

 ![](ado-agent-pools.png)

-Click on Add capability button and add the following
+Click on Add capability button and add the following (see screenshot for the values I used)

 - JAVA_HOME
 - maven